ruipfcosta/blog/about.md

 <br/>

-My name is Rui Costa and I'm an iOS Engineer currently working at [Yoyo Wallet](https://www.yoyowallet.com).
+My name is Rui Costa and I'm an iOS Engineer based in London, UK.
+Currently I work at [Yoyo Wallet](https://www.yoyowallet.com).

 Apart from my natural interest in Swift and iOS development, other areas of interest include software architecture and functional programming.

 Oh and I like board games too!